magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-42567-->

-*  The GraphQL ` categoryList` query now returns the correct number of products when catalog permissions are used and products are assigned to a shared catalog.
+*  The `categoryList` query now returns the correct number of products when catalog permissions are used and products are assigned to a shared catalog.

 <!--- MC-42781-->